 The Non-Executive Directors are paid fixed annual directors' fees as members of the Board and these are approved by the shareholders at the AGM.
 Additional fees will be established for lead role position such as a board chairman.

-Determination of the remuneration packages for Non-Executive Directors is a matter of the Board as a whole.
+Determination of the remuneration packages for Non-Executive Directors is a matter for the Board as a whole.
 The Director concerned had abstained from the deliberation and voting decisions in respect of his/her own remuneration either at the Remuneration Committee or Board level as the case may be.

-The Board, through the Remuneration Committee, is responsible for determining the remuneration of the Executive Directors and senior management.
-The Remuneration Committee also reviews the fee and/or remuneration package of the Directors on an annual basis before tabling their recommendation to the Board for further deliberation/ approval.
+The Board, through the Remuneration Committee, is responsible for determining the remuneration of the Directors.
+The Remuneration Committee reviews the fee and/or remuneration package of the Directors on an annual basis before tabling their recommendation to the Board for further deliberation/ approval.